N1 (South Africa): Old Route

 In numerous places in South Africa, specifically near major cities, the N1 route has been rebuilt to freeway standards.
 The original routes usually carry the designation of R101 and are often alternative routes to the newer, sometimes tolled, highways.
-Two examples are the R101 over Du Toitskloof Pass, where the new N1 highway bypasses the pass altogether by use of the Huguenot Tunnel, and the R101 through Polokwane Central, where the new N1 highway bypasses the town centre by use of the Polokwane Eastern Bypass.
+Two examples are the R101 over Du Toitskloof Pass, where the new N1 highway bypasses the pass altogether by use of the Huguenot Tunnel, and the R101 through Polokwane Central, where the new N1 highway bypasses the city centre by use of the Polokwane Eastern Bypass.

 There are exceptions to the usual R101 alternative route designation: